jevaunD/hidden_data_collection_detector/README.md

 ## 🚀 Installation

 Never loaded an unpacked browser extension before?
-No stress — it's genuinely easier than it sounds.
+Not a problem!
+It's genuinely easier than it sounds.
 Pick your browser below and follow along.

 ---